In celebration of Eid ul-Adha, there will be an Eid dish party in the Letterkenny Community Centre insha Allah.

 This year, we’re looking to raise even more!

 We’re currently in the month of Ramadan where Muslims who are physically able are required to fast from daybreak to sunset every day for a month.
 This means no food or water during these hours.
 But it’s not as hard as you think!

-We’re encouraging our non-Muslim friends and neighbours to get involved again this year and take the second Annual Charity Fasting Challenge!
+We’re encouraging our non-Muslim friends and neighbours to get involved again this year and take the Fourth Annual Charity Fasting Challenge!
 If you think you won’t be able to do it, think again!
-People who took part last year told us it wasn’t as hard as they thought it would be.
+People who took part over the last two years told us it wasn’t as hard as they thought it would be.
 Of course it was a challenge but they did just fine.

-So, the Letterkenny Islamic Association would like to extend an invitation to all non-Muslims to take part in the second Annual Charity Fasting Challenge.
+So, the Letterkenny Islamic Association would like to extend an invitation to all non-Muslims to take part in the Fourth Annual Charity Fasting Challenge.

 What’s this sponsored fast about?

-We’re inviting people to try fasting the way Muslims do for one day during Ramadan on Saturday the 2nd of June.
+We’re inviting people to try fasting the way Muslims do for one day during Ramadan on Saturday the 16th of April.
 All money raised will be given to the We Care LK Food Bank.
+A big part of Ramadan is remembering those who may struggle to feed their families and being hungry during the day reminds us of their plight.
 People below the poverty line often rely on food banks to be able to feed themselves and their children.
 Please help them out!

 Ways to Donate/Take Part